 Where there is a meeting of the Committee concerning those matters as set out in Section Z2.1.2 (i) (v) or Z2.1.2 (i) (vi) then such notices mentioned in paragraph 6.1.2 shall be provided to those particular Performance Assurance Parties who are discussed at the meeting.

-Where a meeting is in relation to a relevant matter (as that term is defined in Section Z2.3.1) then the Member shall not be entitled to receive any documentation or otherwise in connection with the relevant matter.
+Where a meeting is in relation to a ‘relevant matter’ (as that term is defined in Section Z2.3.1) then the Member shall not be entitled to receive any documentation or otherwise in connection with the ‘relevant matter’.

-Where there is a meeting of the Committee concerning matters which are not of a confidential nature nor commercially sensitive then at the PAB Chairman’s discretion (after consultation with the PAB Members (if necessary)) such matters may be considered (including any determinations made) in open session of the meeting and such notices mentioned in paragraph 6.1.2 shall be provided to any and all persons.
+Where there is a meeting of the Committee concerning matters which are not of a confidential nature nor commercially sensitive then at the PAB Chair’s discretion (after consultation with the PAB Members (if necessary)) such matters may be considered (including any determinations made) in open session of the meeting and such notices mentioned in paragraph 6.1.2 shall be provided to any and all persons.

 The Secretary shall ensure that details of forthcoming Committee meetings shall be notified on the BSC website.
 Such notification shall include agendas and where applicable any non-confidential information/papers.